Look, I know what you’re thinking.

 The biggest advantage, beyond the silicone inserts (I’ll get into that later) these boxes offer is their thin profile.

 One of the main reasons I had to upgrade my fly fishing vest (besides the fact that I wanted to) was because of the lack of space in the pockets.
-Long story short there, I went with the Fishpond Wasatch, explained more in detail here.
+(I explained choosing a new vest more in detail here.)

 The Knitty Gritty Details about the Tacky Boxes..